yuschick/yuschick/README.md

 ## Hey y'all 🤘 I'm Daniel.

-> Frontend, Design Systems, HTML, CSS, JavaScript, TypeScript, React, Accessibility, UIUX, Mentor, Empathy
+> Frontend, Design Systems, HTML, CSS, JavaScript, TypeScript, React, Accessibility, UI/UX, Mentor, Empathy

 As a senior frontend developer, author, and speaker originally from the US but now calling Helsinki, Finland home, you can catch me sharing insights on platforms like [Smashing Magazine](https://www.smashingmagazine.com/author/daniel-yuschick/), [LogRocket](https://blog.logrocket.com/author/danielyuschick/) and formerly [CSS Tricks](https://css-tricks.com/author/danyuschick/).
 Whether it's at conferences, meetups, or consulting with local companies, I love diving into topics like web accessibility (a11y) and design systems.
 Back in the US, I used to teach frontend engineering to career changers, and that passion for helping others continues today through my volunteer work with the Helsinki chapter of [CodeBar](https://codebar.io/).